 I love to write and radio about music!

 The one-hour radio program I host and produce, Beat Latino, airs on Vocalo (Chicago Public Media), in Berlin and is archived weekly.
-Beat Latino segments air biweekly in Mexico City and Beat Latino specials are also licensed in well over 20 states throughout the U.S.A. through the Public Radio Exchange.
+Beat Latino segments air weekly in Mexico City and Beat Latino specials are also licensed in well over 20 states throughout the U.S.A. through the Public Radio Exchange.
 I have also collaborated on NPR – series such as Latin Roots on World Café and Alt Latino.
 It is also my pleasure to regularly contribute to Global Notes on WBEZ (Chicago Public Radio.

 I have to credit the tenacious insistence of a Mexican mom and a German/Swedish dad for the extraordinary gift of a bilingual and bicultural heritage.
 Thanks to them, I grew up between two cities named St. Louis, one in Missouri, and the other, San Luis Potosi, Mexico.
 Having traveled extensively and lived in Mexico, Spain, Portugal, Honduras, Colombia, and other Latin countries, as well as having circled the globe at least once, visiting most of Europe, India, Japan, Kenya and Senegal, my work in radio and writing highlights the extraordinary diversity of the global music scene with a particular emphasis on Latin and Latino music – from the most traditional roots music to cutting-edge electronic grooves.